-The syllabus is decided by the Faculty of Social Sciences on December 2, 2013, laswt revised June 12, 2014.
+The syllabus is decided by the Faculty of Social Sciences on December 2, 2013, revised June 12, 2014, last revised by The Educational Committee of the Stockholm Business School, Stockholm University, 2016-11-14.

 Prerequisites and special admittance requirements

 45 credits from Business Studies I and II, or equivalent.